JustaName-Integrations/justaname-capsule-example/README.md

 This repository provides an example integration of two powerful tools:

-- **Capsule**: An embedded wallet solution that enables seamless cross-app experiences.
+- **Capsule**: An embedded wallet solution that enables cross-app experiences.
 - **JustaName**: An identity layer that offers ENS subname issuance as an out-of-the-box solution for dApps.

-By combining these two solutions, developers can unlock a seamless user experience, where users can easily onboard, manage their wallets, and claim ENS subnames, all within the same interface.
+By combining these two solutions, developers can unlock a complete user experience, where users can easily onboard, manage their wallets, and claim ENS subnames, all within the same interface.

 ---